 Clients wishing to fly to France or who wish to travel from a city other than London are advised to book their own transport.
 The start and end point for the tour is STRASBOURG RAIL STATION if taking the group transfer, otherwise guests are welcome to make their own way to Strasbourg and back from Lagarde – detailed directions will be given as to the mooring point of the barge.

-On the last day (28 September) we will leave the barge after breakfast – those who do not need a transfer to Strasbourg station must vacate the barge by 10am.
-Those with earlier flights/trains are welcome to leave earlier if needs be.
+On the last day (09 April) we will leave the barge after breakfast – those who do not need a transfer to Strasbourg station must vacate the barge by 10am.
+Those with earlier flights/trains are welcome to leave earlier if need be.

 Very Important!
 Those who plan to book their own transport should not make any binding or non-refundable arrangements until their place has been confirmed in writing on the tour and Temple World has confirmed the direction of the cruise and that it is a guaranteed departure.